brucezztong/ZZTong-Prefabs/README.txt

 in their own distributions.
 I cannot predict the possible collisions and ramifications.
 I also cannot force overhaul modders to update to the latest versions of POIs.

-As far as I know: (Please correct me if I'm wrong.)

-APOCALYPSE NOW - I'm under the impression you can using the Game's RWG to make maps and if this modlet is installed when you do that, then I'm told you will have a viable map.

-DARKNESS FALLS - Requires special POIs to be on a map.
-DF's approach to making this happen involves extensive use of "bias" settings.
-My modlet won't have those, so you may find the ZZTong-Prefabs are at a slight disadvantage when it comes to placement in the world, but you'll still see them.

-RAVENHEARST - I'm under the impression you can use the Game's RWG to make maps.
-If so, make sure this modlet is installed when you do that.

-REBIRTH - I'm aware this overhaul is actively integrating my modlet into maps and content, so look to them for advice on the best practices.
-I probably get the most feedback from Rebirth players and creators.

-UNDEAD LEGACY - I'm under the impression you can using the Game's RWG to make maps and if this modlet is installed when you do that, then I'm told you will have a viable map.
-I'm aware of at least one incompatibility.
-UL has deleted the "dyes" lootlist from the Vanilla configuration.
-I have custom blocks that depended on that lootlist.
-You'll get errors if you use my modlet with UL.
-There is a compatibility modlet by iV7Z available on Nexus that deals with those errors.

-WAR3ZUK - I do not know.
-I'm hoping you just need this modlet installed and that you can use RWG.

-OTHER - My hope is that if you can use RWG to generate a map for your overhaul that all you would have to do is correctly install this modlet.

 PLAYING WITHOUT TRADERS